 Scardina v.
 Masterpiece Cakeshop

-Jack Phillips to appeal CO court’s decision punishing him for not designing cake celebrating gender transition
+Jack Phillips appeals decision that punishes him for not creating cake celebrating gender transition

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.